SkyDream01/Baobhan-Sith/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## Contribution
-If you wish to contribute to the project, please follow the guidelines outlined in CONTRIBUTING.md.

 ## License
-Baobhan-Sith is licensed under the Apache License 2.0 - see the LICENSE file for more details.
+Baobhan-Sith is licensed under the Apache License 2.0 - see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html) file for more details.
 Feel free to let me know if you have any specific changes or if there's anything else you'd like to add!